 Not all minors are approved to fulfill general education requirements.
 Please check with an adviser in regards to minors approved to fulfill these requirements.

-In the computer science minor students explore an in-depth study of programming or sample selected theoretical or applied areas within the computer science field.
+Explore an in-depth study of programming or sample selected theoretical or applied areas within the computer science field.
 At least two of the four electives must have course numbers of 300 or higher and students with the proper prerequisites may use graduate-level computer science courses toward the minor.

 With the prevalence of mobile computing, the advantages of cloud computing, the ubiquity of computing in general, and the issues of securing big data caused by the world-wide explosion of eBusiness and eCommerce today, secure computing environments and appropriate information management have become critical issues to all sizes and types of organizations.
 Therefore, there is a vital and growing need for all computing professionals to have a foundation in the issues critical to information security and how they apply to their specific disciplines.
 The minor consists of two required courses and three electives chosen by the student from the computing security advanced course clusters.
 There are many elective course choices to provide flexibility.
 Therefore, the minor provides any computing major outside of the computing security degree program with basic knowledge of the issues and technologies associated with computing security and allows students the opportunity to select a set of security electives that are complementary to their majors.
 Before beginning the minor in students must possess prerequisite knowledge that can be obtained from various programming sequences and courses in calculus and discrete math.